Merrimack Valley NH Biking Trails

 Length: 2 – 3miles

 (Intermediate single and double tracks)

 The gravel fire road drops down the hill about 100 yards before you get to ledges or a single track.
 Trails mostly loop back to the area that you started from.
 Some ledge riding with fun jumps alongside 101.
 A good downhill run that twists and turns down through a grove of Oak trees and boulders with one 5 foot drop, that can be circumvented if you’re not up to it.
 Once down on the flat, cross the brook into some old growth white pine for a fast loop.
 You can also exit the trail here into the Governor’s Hill Housing development.
 Work your way back up the hill and stay to your right there are a couple more trails that follow old field berms with lots of dips and mounds in the trail

 Take Route 3 South to exit 12.
 Once you exit, turn left at the light and then take your first right onto Back River Road.
 Proceed for .5 mile down Back River Road, the trail starts just after the first building on the right.

 Mine Falls Park

-Take exit 5 A, off Everett Turnpike, follow loop around, toward Simon St., take Whipple St. – Or you can go 111 West through Nashua, go past Main St. and before you get on the Everett Turnpike, take Simon St. on right to Whipple St.
+Take exit 5 A, off Everett Turnpike, follow the loop around, toward Simon St., take Whipple St. – Or you can go 111 West through Nashua, go past Main St. and before you get on the Everett Turnpike, take Simon St. on right to Whipple St.